interappconnectorproject/interappconnector/README.md

 2. Create a class for command and name it `SampleCommand`
 	1. Add a `Command` attribute and implement `ICommand<SampleArgument>` interface
-	2. Include in `Main` method your business logic
+	2. In `Main` method write your business logic code

 	```csharp
 	[Command("hello", Description = "A simple hello command")]
 	public class SampleCommand : ICommand<SampleArgument>